-Under the Biosecurity Act 2014, our officers are legally authorised to complete fire ant treatment on targeted South East Queensland properties.
+Under the Biosecurity Act 2014, our field officers are legally authorised to access properties in Queensland for the purpose of eradicating fire ants.

-We will work with you to find a mutually convenient time to access your property to spread bait.
-Failure to provide access will not stop them from conducting treatment.
+We do not need your permission but will work with you to try and find a mutually convenient time to complete our important work.
+Failure to provide access will not stop us from conducting treatment.

 Refusing entry for treatment